profvjreddi/homepage/content/blog/internships-support-not-define.md

 3. **Then, when opportunities arise, evaluate them strategically.** Does this internship let you test your ideas?
 Will it give you access to data, systems, or expertise you can't get academically?
 Will it strengthen your existing research direction?

+4. **Coordinate with your advisor.** Your advisor knows which labs do strong work and which are just big names.
+They can help you distinguish opportunities that strengthen your research from ones that sidetrack you into incremental work.

-4. **Make sure you're driving the relationship.** When you go into an internship with a clear agenda, you can shape the project to serve your PhD rather than just executing someone else's roadmap.
+5. **Make sure you're driving the relationship.** When you go into an internship with a clear agenda, you can shape the project to serve your PhD rather than just executing someone else's roadmap.

 The critical move is sequencing things well.
 Internships aren't bad.
 Poorly timed internships are.
 The opportunity isn't to avoid them, but to sequence them so they accelerate your path rather than define it.